GwangPyo/risk_conditioned_rl/README.md

 The core idea is to condition the policy on a generalized risk parameter,
 enabling a single agent to adapt its behavior across any weighted value-at-risk measures—e.g., CVaR, Wang, CPW, and Power.
+## NOTE
+migrated from dm-Haiku to flax.nnx
+Rest in peace, dm-haiku 🪦😔

 ## How to Use